Skip to main content

 Type of Fan

 Fans have come a long way since the days of loud box fans sitting in doorways.
-Now, there are a number of fan varieties available that can be both stylish and quiet.
+A more extensive selection of multi-purpose fans offers more sophisticated functionality and stylish aesthetics.
+You’ll even find some models that can be whisper-quiet.

-• Desk fans. are smaller and As the name suggests, these fans are small enough that they can sit atop a desk while you’re working.
-Also called table fans, they are a good option for people who like a fan in their bedroom while sleeping.
-These fans give a user personalized cooling, but often are not as powerful as larger fans.
+• Desk fans.
+As the name suggests, these fans are small enough to sit atop a desk while you’re working.
+Also called table fans are a good option for people who like a fan in their bedroom while sleeping.
+These fans provide a user personalized cooling but are usually not as powerful as larger fans.

 • Tower fans.
 Often more aesthetically pleasing, tower fans are tall and narrow.
 They also take up less space, which makes them a great option for smaller rooms.
 That said, they can be powerful enough to help cool large rooms.

 • Floor fans.
-These are easily portable and can be moved from room to room, wherever they’re needed.
-More powerful than desk fans, they can help cool large rooms, as they are able to move more air.
+These are easily portable and can be moved from room to room, wherever needed.
+More potent than desk fans, they can help cool large rooms by moving more air.

 Another option would be to invest in a ceiling fan.
-While they are often more expensive than other types of fans and can be difficult to install, these fans can be used throughout the year—efficiently cooling a room in the summer and making a room warmer in the winter.
+While they are often more expensive than other fans and can be challenging to install, they can be used throughout the year—efficiently cooling a room in the summer and making a room warmer in the winter.

 Oscillation

 Oscillation is where the fan rotates on its base to help spread its breeze around a room.
-While many of the fans in our test featured oscillation, we found it often had a very minimal impact on overall air movement.
-While oscillation did allow some fans to distribute airflow across a wider area, the amount of cooling breeze was greatly reduced.
+While many of the fans in our test featured oscillation, it often had a very minimal impact on overall air movement.
+Oscillation allowed some fans to distribute airflow across a wider area, but the cool air was less.

 Speed settings